 How much does a Vendor’s License cost in Ohio?

-There is no cost for a Vendor’s License in Ohio.
+There is a $25 application fee for a new Vendor’s License in Ohio.

 How long does it take to get an Ohio Vendor’s License?